AGiantPanda/website1.0/README.md

 # NAUGHTY CHEN

-This blog is created by Azeril.
-The blog is live at [azeril.me](http://azeril.me/).
+This page content was created by Azeril.
+His blog is live at [azeril.me](http://azeril.me/).

+About how to creat a Jekyll Blog, see [Build-Your-First-GitHub-Pages-Blog](http://azeril.me/blog/Build-Your-First-GitHub-Pages-Blog.html).

 ## Thanks

-The blog used many tool/service,many thanks to:
+The blog used many tool/service, many thanks to:

 * [Github](https://github.com/), all the data based on;
 * [Git](https://git-scm.com/), blogs and code files version control system;